Bigpoint/monolog-creator/README.md

-# Logger
+# Monolog-Creator

-This logger provides a factory for creating [monolog](https://github.com/Seldaek/monolog) logger objects.
-The composition of monologs handler and formatter is configurable via an configuration array.
+This classes provides a simple factory for creating pre configurated [monolog](https://github.com/Seldaek/monolog) logger objects.

-The Factory wraps not much handler and formatter from monolog at the moment.
+Monolog-Creator supports not much handler, formatter and processor from monolog at the moment.
 So feel free to extend the library.

 ### examples